huntabyte/shadcn-svelte/sites/docs/src/content/installation/astro.md

 <Callout className="mt-4">

-Answer `Yes` to all the question prompted by the CLI when installing Svelte.
+Answer `Yes` to all the question prompted by the CLI when installing TailwindCSS.

 </Callout>